-In the Saturday Young Artists Program, Fleisher offers tuition-free classes for young people ages 5 to 18 designed to develop artistic skills, foster engagement with the arts, encourage self-expression, and build confidence as a creative person.
-Over 100 classes in a range of media are offered throughout the year, allowing children and youth to experience hands-on art-making in a supportive and enriching environment.
-Additionally, Fleisher offers low-cost classes for parents of children enrolled in the program.
+In the Saturday Young Artists Program, Fleisher offers low-cost classes for young people ages 5 to 18 designed to develop artistic skills, foster engagement with the arts, encourage self-expression, and build confidence as a creative person.
+Over 100 classes in a range of media are offered throughout the year, allowing children and youth to experience hands-on artmaking in a supportive and enriching environment.

 The program is offered during the fall, winter, and spring terms.
-Because of their popularity, admission to the program is by lottery only.
-Learn more about the lottery.
+Because of its popularity, admission to the program is by lottery only.

 Painting and Drawing

-The Saturday Young Artist Program is Supported in Part By:
+The Saturday Young Artists Program is supported in part by:

 - Victory Foundation